WeWatchWall/stark-speech/README.md

 ```

 [An example model is here.](https://github.com/WeWatchWall/stark-speech/tree/main/assets)
-The example verbally responds to "Stark" and, by coincidence, Jarvis.
+The example verbally responds to "Stark" and, by coincidence, "Jarvis".

 ## API Reference